emcdona1/portfolio/README.md

 # Beth McDonald portfolio

 ## Overview
 This repo was created to showcase some of the code I've written.
-I mainly work with Java, but am also learning how to write Python scripts for the purpose of working with datasets (ETL, exploratory analysis, and eventually visualization).
+I mainly work with Java, and I am learning how to use Python for the purpose of working with datasets (ETL, exploratory analysis, and eventually visualization).
 Resume available on http://www.linkedin.com/in/bethrmcdonald.

 ## Contents